EnzoBnl/enzobnl/spark.md

 https://0x0fff.com/spark-architecture-shuffle/

-Shuffle in short:
+Shuffle:
-- local partitions map output are packed in execution memory region and spilled to local file system by batch when memory become saturated
+1. local partitions **map output are packed in execution memory** region and **spilled to local file system by batch** when memory become saturated
-- outputs targetting the same partition are spilled to an unique file
+2. outputs targetting the **same partition are spilled to an unique file**
-- when a file corresponding to a given partition id has been written completely on map side, the shuffle manager states that the chunk is ready to be fetched by reduce side tasks.
+3. when a file corresponding to a given partition id has been written completely on map side, the shuffle manager states that the **chunk is ready to be fetched** by reduce side tasks.

 ### Actors involved in shuffle (FIXME)
 - `ShuffleManager` is trait that is instantiated on driver (register shuffles) and executors (ask to write or read data over connections with other executors).